kubernetes/enhancements/keps/sig-auth/3766-referential-authorization/README.md

 * Clarify that the expected operating model for implementations expects them to have broad, read access to both ReferenceGrant and the specific `To` Kinds they support, and then self-limit to only _use_ the relevant ones.
+* Determine if strings used in `For` are completely separate from verbs.
+* Decide if supporting verbs such as `[create, update, delete]` make sense.
+* Decide if supporting virtual verbs such as `[forward, scale, dance]` make sense.
+  We already have `For` which has a similar function.
+* Decide whether to expose/hide the API based on the API server feature flag and/or authorizer config.
+* Decide how cross-namespace ReferenceGrants join target resources to their originating reference.
+One way of accomplishing this is to extract the namespace alongside the name of a target reference when reconciling ClusterReferenceGrants, then pair those with a matching ReferenceGrant.
+A trade-off of this approach is that it makes ReferenceGrants dependent on ClusterReferenceGrants.
+The alternative is that the subject of a ClusterReferenceConsumer is authorized for the granted object regardless of whether there is actually a cross-namespace reference.
 * Decide whether to formally add `*` as a special value for Namespace, to mean "all namespaces".
+* Decide whether to formally add `*` as a special value for classNames, to mean "all classNames".
+Should access to a class-partitioned API be open or closed for a ClusterReferenceConsumer that lists no classNames?
+Software authors, API owners, and cluster admins all own different pieces of the config here.
+An optional field that fails open can easily be missed by a cluster admin.
+An
+  opt-in wildcard can become canonical in practice.
+* Adding classNames burdens cluster admins with synchronizing their classNames between their IngressClasses, GatewayClasses, StorageClasses, etc.
+  IngressClass and GatewayClass already have a `spec.controller` and `spec.controllerName` field.
+StorageClass has a `provisioner` field.
+  There is an opportunity here to have ClusterReferenceConsumers select into these class types by their controller/provisioner name.
+  It requires API owners to define how to extract which of classNames pair up with which controller/provisioner names.
+  The benefit is that ClusterReferenceConsumers can specify a more canonical controllerName field, leaving all of the declarations of classNames contained within their specialized IngressClass/GatewayClass/StorageClass API.
+  This extra layer of indirection reduces config toil and duplication, but is arguably more incomprehensible.
+* Our current implementation of JSONPath does not support compound, boolean filters -- or accessing the root of an object `$` within a filter expression.
+  These features are useful for matching against a kind/resource + group and comparing a reference's namespace against the originating resource's namespace.
+  CEL has been proposed to be used here in place of JSONPath, and may be able to meet both of these needs.

 ### Test Plan